 After restarting the httpd service, PHP should be up and running.
 You can confirm by loading a PHP script that just calls

-phpinfo(), but if I were you, I’d get php-console, a very lightweight PHP code sample editor for browsers.
+phpinfo(), but if I were you, I’d get php-console, a very lightweight code sample editor for browsers.